Skip site navigation (1)Skip section navigation (2)

 that is a member of another nvlist.

-system call before placing them in the clone.
+fore placing them in the clone.

-given file descriptor fd.
+to the file descriptor fd.

 The nvlist_fdump() dumps nvlist content for debugging purposes to the

-given file stream fp.
+file stream fp.

 The nvlist_pack() function converts the given nvlist to a binary

 buffer.
-The function allocates memory for the buffer, which should be
+The function allocates memory for the buffer which should be

 freed with the free(3) function.
 If the sizep argument is not NULL,